ianstrang2/berkoTNF/clean-legacy-matches.md

 ## 0. Overview & Objectives

-This document outlines the complete strategy to migrate all legacy matches (700+ completed games) to the new match flow system and remove all legacy functionality.
+This document outlines the complete strategy to migrate all legacy matches (685 completed games) to the new match flow system and remove all legacy functionality.
 The goal is to eliminate the dual-system complexity and ensure all matches work seamlessly with the unified Match Control Centre.

-**Current State Analysis:**
+**✅ COMPLETED - Current State Analysis:**
-- **Legacy Matches**: `matches` table records where `upcoming_match_id IS NULL`
+- **Legacy Matches**: 685 `matches` table records where `upcoming_match_id IS NULL`
-- **New Matches**: `matches` table records linked via `upcoming_match_id` to `upcoming_matches` table
+- **New Matches**: 1 `matches` table record linked via `upcoming_match_id` to `upcoming_matches` table
 - **Legacy Detection**: Used throughout the UI and API to provide different functionality
+- **Data Quality**: All legacy matches now fit perfect team size templates (5v5 through 9v9)

 **Target State:**
 - All matches have corresponding `upcoming_matches` records
 - All matches are linked via `upcoming_match_id`
 - Complete removal of legacy detection logic
 - Unified functionality across all historical data

+**✅ COMPLETED - Data Preparation:**
+- Fixed problematic 3-3 draw match with incorrect team assignments
+- Added ringer players to ensure all matches fit team size templates
+- Final distribution: 16×5v5, 46×6v6, 112×7v7, 134×8v8, 376×9v9 matches

 ---